fa7i3/Danceability-for-Spotify-Songs/README.md

 * How machine learning can predict the danceability of a song

 ### Description of Dataset Source
+* Dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/ektanegi/spotifydata-19212020) that captured the top 2000 songs on Spotify for each year from 1921 to 2020
+* Columns include general song information and [song features](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features) which contain audio feature information for each unique Spotify Id
-* Dataset from Kaggle which was collected from Spotify Web API
+* Data was collected from Spotify Web API
-* Number of columns and rows: 169909 rows X 19 columns
+* Dimension of Original Dataset: 169909 rows by 19 columns

 ### Questions we hope to answer
 * How the danceability has changed throughout the years from 1921 to 2020